vsanthanam/JBird/Sources/JBird/JBird.docc/Articles/Setup.md

     @CallToAction(url: "https://www.github.com/vsanthanam/JBird", purpose: link, label: "View on GitHub") }

-Add JBird to an existing project
+## Basic Setup

-## Add to an Xcode Project via SPM
+### Add to an Xcode Project via Swift Package Manager

-To add JBird as a dependency to an Xcode Project, open the project in Xcode and perform the following steps:
+To add JBird to an existing Xcode project, open the project and choose `File` → `Add Packages...`.
+Enter `https://github.com/vsanthanam/JBird.git`, pick the desired release, and select the required products.

-1. Choose `File` → `Add Packages...`

-2. Enter package URL `https://github.com/vsanthanam/JBird.git` and select your release and product of choice.

-## Add to a Swift Package
+### Add to a Swift Package

-To add JBird as a dependency to an existing Swift package, add the following line of code to the `dependencies` parameter of your `Package.swift` file:
+Add the package reference to the `dependencies` parameter of `Package.swift`:

 ```swift
 dependencies: [